 The amount of cast and wrought iron pipeline in use has declined significantly in recent years, thanks to increased state and federal safety initiatives and pipeline operators' replacement efforts.
 Twenty two states and one territory have completely eliminated cast or wrought iron natural gas distribution lines within their borders, Alaska, Arizona, Arkansas, Colorado, Hawaii, Iowa, Idaho, Minnesota, Montana, Nevada, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Puerto Rico, South Carolina, South Dakota, Utah, Vermont, Washington, Wisconsin, and Wyoming.

-Approximately 97 percent of natural gas distribution pipelines in the U.S. were made of plastic or steel at the end of 2018.
-The remaining 3 percent is mostly iron pipe.
+Approximately 98 percent of natural gas distribution pipelines in the U.S. were made of plastic or steel at the end of 2022.
+About 1 percent is iron pipe.

 Bare Steel Pipelines

 Uncoated steel pipelines are known as bare steel pipelines and while many of these pipelines have been taken out of service, some of these pipelines are still operating today.
 The age and lack of protective coating typically makes bare steel pipelines of higher risk as compared to some other pipelines and candidates for accelerated replacement programs.

 From the early 1900's through today, the integrity of energy pipelines has benefited from improvements in pipe manufacturing, pipe materials, construction methods, and maintenance practices.